 These parameters apply to the WAN port of the router, including MAC address, IP address, Subnet Mask, Default Gateway, DNS server and WAN connection type.
 If PPPoE is chosen as the WAN connection type, the Disconnect button will be shown here while you are accessing the Internet.
 You can also cut the connection by clicking the button.
 If you have not connected to the Internet, just click Connect to establish the connection.

 4. Traffic Statistics

 This field displays the router's traffic statistics.

 5. System Up Time

-The time of the router running from it's powered on or reset.
+The amount of time from when the router was switched on or reset.